praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/link-dtm-embed-code.md

 Launch validates a number of things and tells you whether linking was successful.

-**Important:** You can only have one Production environment in Launch.
+>[!IMPORTANT]  You can only have one Production environment in Launch.
 If you have already created one on this property, you need to delete the existing Production environment so you can create a new linked environment.
 The new one does not have the same embed code as the old one, so don't do this unless you are familiar with the process.

 ## Recommended Test Process  <a id="recommended-test-process"></a>